PBearson/ESP32-With-ESP-PROG-Demo/README.md

 espefuse burn_efuse JTAG_DISABLE
 ```

 The prompt will warn you that the operation is irreversible.
-You are instructed to type `BURN` if you want to proceed with process.
+You are instructed to type `BURN` if you want to proceed with the process.